Can I Sue My High Blood Pressure Medication?

 If you suffer serious complications, you may want to consult with a personal injury lawyer.
 Suppose you have high blood pressure.
 You go to your health care professional, and they prescribe a drug we'll call Benisipril.
 They describe the drug and its potential side effects.
 You pick up the medication at the pharmacy, take it, and, at least for a week or so, everything seems to be fine.

-Then one morning you wake up and look in the mirror.
+One morning, you wake up and look in the mirror.
 You have developed a dark red rash all across your face and upper body.
 You contact your doctor immediately, who tells you to stop taking the drug and prescribes a diuretic instead.
-It takes weeks for the rash to go away, and even then, you have substantial scarring.
+It takes weeks for the rash to go away.
+Even then, you have substantial scarring.
 Your dermatologist tells you that it is unlikely the scars will ever go away.

 This news depresses you, forcing you to take a few days off from work.
-While binging episodes of Judge Judy, you happen to catch a commercial for a New York law firm that says that certain lots of Benisipril, a dangerous drug, were being recalled because they contained an unsafe level of a known allergen and were responsible for numerous adverse reactions.
+While watching television, you catch a commercial for a law firm that says a certain lot of Benisipril, a dangerous drug, was being recalled because it contained an unsafe level of a known allergen and was responsible for numerous adverse reactions.
 They say to contact the law firm if you want to be part of a class action lawsuit.

 Product Liability Claims Against Drug Manufacturers

-You discover that most injury cases involving product liability claims boil down to three overlapping legal theories.
+You discover that most injury cases involving product liability claims are generally based on three overlapping legal theories.
 Each theory provides a separate basis for recovery, but you cannot recover more than once for the same injuries.

 Strict Liability

 The first theory is strict liability.
-What's great about strict liability is that you don't have to prove that anyone was at fault for your injuries.
+Strict liability means you don't have to prove that anyone was at fault for your injuries.
 You just need to show that the blood pressure medication was defective in some way.
 A drug can be defective in three different ways:

-• Design: the drug is designed in a way that it creates an unreasonable risk of harm
+• Design: The drug is designed in a way that creates an unreasonable risk of harm.

 Breach of Warranty